-Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result Quantity Victorian schools participating in the Resource Smart Schools program number 636 868 (26.7) • The 2017-18 result is lower than the targ were not currently active, but previous • hools that Quality Departmental stakeholder satisfaction with engagement in completed policy projects per cent 80 75 6.6 1 Performance is stronger than expecte stakeholders, following extensive engo Timeliness Delivery of policy, advice and research on climate change within agreed timeframes per cent 90 80 12.5 ✓ Performance is stronger than expected following an increased focus on project management, reporting, and escalating issues and risks for early intervention.
-Cost Total output cost \$ million 38.5 36.1 6.7 - The year-end result is 6.7 per cent higher than budgeted.
+Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result Quantity Victorian schools participating in the Resource Smart Schools program number 636 868 (26.7)

+The 2017-18 result is lower than the target, as the target for this measure incorrectly included schools that were not currently active, but previously had been.
+This has been corrected for 2018-19.

+Quality Departmental stakeholder satisfaction with engagement in completed policy projects per cent 80 75 6.6 ✓

+Performance is stronger than expected due to the positive feedback received from multiple stakeholders, following extensive engagement across a wide range of significant reforms.

+Timeliness Delivery of policy, advice and research on climate change within agreed timeframes 90 80 12.5 1

+Performance is stronger than expected following an increased focus on project management, reporting, and escalating issues and risks for early intervention.

+Cost Total output cost \$ million 38.5 36.1 6.7 •

+The year-end result is 6.7 per cent higher than budgeted.
 This predominately relates to the timing of payments from Sustainability Fund funded programs (e.g. Adapting to Climate Change, Latrobe Valley Home Energy Upgrades, E-Waste and Jobs and Innovation).